Healthcare Interpreter

 Certified interpreters

-In an area as sensitive and personal as health care, it’s vital to appoint a specially trained, fully qualified and industry accredited interpreter.
+In an area as sensitive and personal as healthcare, it’s vital to appoint a specially trained, fully qualified and industry accredited interpreter.
 CCHI administers a comprehensive certification program to ensure medical interpreters meet qualifications and have undergone the necessary training to perform their duties.
 CCHI operates under strict standards and has an online registry of accredited professionals.

 Appointing a medical interpreter requires as much care and importance as choosing a medical practitioner.
 Health is something that can’t be left to chance.

-Global Arena has a network of industry accredited health care interpreters.
+Global Arena has a network of industry accredited healthcare interpreters.
 You can also learn more about CCHI by visiting our blog entry Path to Medical Interpreter certification

 5/5 - (17 votes)